-Minitex Library Information Network (Minitex): Based within the University of Minnesota Libraries', Minitex provides significant resource-sharing capabilities to more than 2,200 libraries within the state.
-Minitex facilitates the delivery of books and journal articles to patrons statewide.
-The majority of Minnesota State requests (more than 60,000) are filled from the collections of the University of Minnesota Libraries.
+Minitex Library Information Network (Minitex): Based within the University of Minnesota Libraries, Minitex provides significant resource-sharing capabilities to more than 2,200 libraries within the state.
+Minitex facilitates the delivery of books and journal articles to library users statewide.
+Minnesota State libraries and the University of Minnesota Libraries cooperate on these interlibrary loan processes.
 Most requests for journal articles are scanned and electronically delivered to the desktops of students and faculty, sometimes within hours.
 Book loans are delivered overnight through the Minitex delivery system.

-Minitex also licenses electronic content, often drawing on the base agreements for the University of Minnesota (notable collections in health sciences and scientific areas).
-Minnesota State faculty and students benefit by inclusion in these agreements, providing access to significant electronic content.
-For more information, see http://www.minitex.umn.edu/Electronic/ and http://www.elm4you.org/.
+Minitex also licenses electronic content, working in partnership with the University of Minnesota, Minnesota State, and other libraries to provide a core collection of online research tools for the state.
+Minnesota faculty and students benefit by inclusion in these agreements, providing access to significant electronic content.
+For more information, see minitex.umn.edu/services/elibrary-minnesota.

-Librarians from the University of Minnesota and Minnesota State, along with other library colleagues run a 24/7 chat service where our citizens can get their questions answered.
-In FY20, 35,734 questions were answered.
-See https://www.askmn.org/ for more information.
+Librarians from the University of Minnesota and Minnesota State, along with other library colleagues, run a 24/7 chat service where residents can get their questions answered.
+In fiscal year 2022, librarians answered 43,121 questions.
+For more information, see www.askmn.org.